alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationSolution.rst

 .. topic:: The essential

-    The administration of the application consists in monitoring the solution's operations and changing settings if necessary.
+    The administration of the application consists in monitoring operations and changing settings if necessary.

 Dashboard
 ---------